cschwarz68/TrailerBackerUpper/README.md

 ## Project Status
 The vehicle can autonomously navigate forward.
-Autonomous reverse navigation functions with a straight lane, but still has room for improvement when the lane greatly curves.
-Currently, a planned neural network was trained for forward navigation, but the models are now insufficient.
-We have plans to implement machine learning later.
+The current goal is to finish implementing model predictive control for reverse driving.
+The current obstacles to this goal are image processing and performance related.
+Please see this repositories GitHub pages site for general information, and documentation in each file source for more specific information..

 ## Acknowledgements
 - [Image Processing for Autonomous Driving - David Tian](https://github.com/dctian/DeepPiCar)